Forensic Psychiatry

 Advanced training is available in all forensic domains, including sexual behaviours, violence risk, child and youth, corrections, and civil forensic psychiatry.
 In addition, the program supports and encourages research activities.
 The University of Toronto is the home of internationally renowned researchers, and CAMH is a leader in forensic research productivity.

-Aspects of the University of Toronto’s program that residents particularly enjoy include: access to over 50 forensic psychiatrists; a Transition to Practice lunchtime series hosted by forensic psychiatrists across the province; report writing workshops, psychological testing workshops, and a comprehensive Academic Half Day curriculum that encompasses all main content domains of the field.
-Residents particularly enjoy gaining testifying experience at two Mock Trials, as well as teaching by inter-professional experts such as lawyers, judges, and psychologists.
+University of Toronto residents will have access to over 50 forensic psychiatrists, a Transition to Practice lunchtime series hosted by forensic psychiatrists across the province, report writing workshops, psychological testing workshops, and two Mock Trials.
 In addition to preparing residents for practice, these experiences provide a strong knowledge base for the Royal College Subspecialty examination.

 Resident wellness and fostering leadership skills are important aspects of our program.
 We offer both wellness and leadership workshops through the Postgraduate Medical Education Office.
 Resident Wellness is also a standing item at our Forensic Psychiatry Residency Program Committee, where an elected resident representative sits as a contributing member.